wr0ngway/pytivo-video-manager/README.txt

 The view into which this graphic is placed is 320 pixels wide by 44 pixels high.
 If your graphic exceeds those dimensions it will be cropped.
 Folder.jpg will also be the thumbnail used for the enclosing folder or share.
-Also, if there is a folder.txt file in a directory, or in the subtending .meta directory, its contents - notably the description field will be shown on the display above the thumbnail
+Also, if there is a folder.txt file in a directory, or in the subtending .meta directory, its contents - notably the description field will be shown on the display above the thumbnail.

+For dvdvideo shares, vidmgr is totally dependent on accurate metadata.
+Metadata (and thumbnails) all belong in the directory containing the VIDEO_TS directory or in a subtending .meta directory.
+Metadata is processed as follows.  default.txt contains the DVD metadata.  __Txx.mpg.txt contains the metadata for title xx.
+The title-specific metadata is overlaid on top of the DVD metadata, replacing any like-named items.
+The thumbnail for the DVD is in a file named folder.jpg.
+In addition, it is possible to have a thumbnail for a specific title;  the name should be __Txx.mpg.jpg.
+If there is no metadata for a dvdvideo share, vidmgr assumes that there is only 1 title, and its title is the directory name.

 Once you choose a video file, you will be shown some of the metadata associated with that file, and then have two options - push or delete (delete can be disabled - see configuration above).
 In